 Personal Insolvency Arrangement

-Bankruptcy has also been revised by the new legislation and it is open to you to apply for your debtor to be made bankrupt.
-When this happens, the Court take over his financial affairs.
-The bankruptcy term has been reduced to 3 years after which the debtor is free of his debts.
+Bankruptcy has also been revised by the legislation and it is open to you to apply for your debtor to be made bankrupt.
+When this happens, the Court takes over his/her financial affairs.
+The bankruptcy term has been reduced to 1 year after which the debtor is free of his debts.
 A debtor must have secured and unsecured debts of over €20,000.00 and be insolvent.
-Secured debts will be attended to first and if there is any funds left after the secured debts are paid, it will be divided between the unsecured creditors.
+Secured debts will be attended to first and if there are any funds left after the secured debts are paid, it will be divided between the unsecured creditors.
 In reality, unsecured creditors are at the bottom of the list and should not expect to recover any money.

 Bad debts are an inevitable aspect of any business and the Personal Insolvency Act has given debtors more options when dealing with creditors.
 The most important thing for any business is to have a strategy in place to deal with debts before they build up and jeopardise your livelihood.
 Act quickly, make early demands and keep the lines of communication with the debtors open.
 There is no point throwing good money after bad so learn to prioritise debts where you have hope of recovering your money.